Gitchegumi/ansible-playbooks/studentEnvironments/capstone-env/README.md

     >
     > You can then navigate to the `.ssh` directory on your local machine and copy the contents of the `id_rsa.pub` file to the `public_key` variable in the `variables.tf` file.

+4. Ensure that you have a Personal Access Token with Repo permissions from GitHub.
+You will need to provide your GitHub username and PAT when the ansible playbook runs.
+This will allow the environment to clone the `S24-BDA` repository.

-4. Run the `setup.sh` script to create the environment.
+5. Run the `setup.sh` script to create the environment.

 ```bash